-- Continue to review, develop and improve the range of services offered at Purley and Croydon University Hospital and look at opportunities in the centre of Croydon for the benefit of our members.
+- To continue to review, develop and improve the range of services offered at Purley and Croydon University Hospital and look at opportunities in the centre of Croydon for the benefit of our members.

 - To increase the number of members we support.

-- Work Closely with GP hubs and social prescribing boards to increase knowledge of our support and range of activities.
+- To work closely with GP hubs and social prescribing boards to increase knowledge of our support and range of activities.

-- Increase our outreach service to include difficult to reach residents who may be in care homes or bed bound, who might feel socially isolated.
+- To increase our outreach service to include difficult to reach residents who may be in care homes or bed bound, who might feel socially isolated.

-- Align our services with Croydon’s diverse community and be fully inclusive working with faith groups, BME Forums, LGBTQ+ groups and other organisations here in Croydon.
+- To align our services with Croydon’s diverse community and be fully inclusive working with faith groups, BME Forums, LGBTQ+ groups and other organisations here in Croydon.

-- Fully engage with the Council’s localities programme to ensure we reach all residents in the borough.
+- To fully engage with the Council’s localities programme to ensure we reach all residents in the borough.

-- Fully engage with all GP’s, hospital staff, CCG Boards, SW London Partnership, SLAM, Healthwatch, Croydon Carers’ Centre and all major health partners.
+- To fully engage with all GPs, hospital staff, CCG Boards, SW London Partnership, SLAM, Healthwatch, Croydon Carers’ Centre and all major health partners.
 To work in collaboration with like-minded organisations like Macmillan, Maggie’s Centres, St Christopher’s Hospice, Duffus Cancer Foundation and Penny Brohn.

-- Increase our marketing and public relations activity along with improved social media to engage with a wider audience.
+- To increase our marketing and public relations activity along with improved social media to engage with a wider audience.

 Continue as a leading independent provider of cancer support services:

-- Offer an unrivalled service for all residents.
+- To offer an unrivalled service for all residents.

-- Recruit new trustees, patrons, ambassadors and a new President.
+- To recruit new trustees, patrons, ambassadors and a new President.

-- Ensure all service providers work to the highest standards.
+- To ensure all service providers work to the highest standards.

-- Ensure that all staff and volunteers are fully supported and receive training and support as required or requested.
+- To ensure that all staff and volunteers are fully supported and receive training and support as required or requested.

 Attract adequate regular funding to allow for growth and development:

-- Support our current Trust donors and work to identify new avenues of Trust income.
+- To support our current Trust donors and work to identify new avenues of Trust income.

-- Work closely with local government initiatives, councillors and key health partners to identify sources of income.
+- To work closely with local government initiatives, councillors and key health partners to identify sources of income.

-- Develop sound relationships with local business and corporates, community groups and other organisations and affiliates.
+- To develop sound relationships with local business and corporates, community groups and other organisations and affiliates.

-- The Member Management and Booking System is currently work-in-progress for replacement or upgrading to a current generation of software that can be supported by Qdos as part of their service.
+- The Member Management and Booking System is currently a work-in-progress for replacement or upgrading to a current generation of software.

 - Improve and enhance our front door approach and estate.